top of page

 Hi, I’m Kate

-As a fully qualified and insured veterinary physiotherapist, I specialize in the treatment and rehabilitation of canine, feline, and equine patients.
+As a fully qualified and insured veterinary physiotherapist, I specialize in the treatment and rehabilitation of cats and dogs.
 With over 30 years of experience working with a wide range of species, including wolves, I have dedicated my life to helping rescued animals worldwide.

-I also work part-time as a Veterinary Care Assistant (VCA) at Fitzpatrick Referrals ('The Supervet'), where I assist with complex orthopaedic and neurological cases, deepening my hands-on expertise in advanced veterinary care.
+I also work part-time as a Physio Vet Care Assistant at Fitzpatrick Referrals ('The Supervet'), where I assist with complex orthopaedic and neurological cases, deepening my hands-on expertise in advanced veterinary care.

 I hold a First-Class degree in Physics with Astrophysics and am a Level 5 certified force-free dog behaviourist and trainer.
 My approach is science-led, compassionate, and tailored to each animal's individual needs, with a special interest in laser and ultrasound therapies for pain management and rehabilitation.